LanaD-cell/salon-lavida-service-cart/README.md

 - Ensuring product codes exist before adding them.
 - Handling non-numeric or out-of-range inputs for product quantities.
 - Providing the option to abort operations at any step.
-- This robust error handling makes the app more user-friendly and reliable, reducing the chances of crashes or incorrect data entries.

 #### Object-Oriented Design

-- Encapsulation of product and product list logic into classes helps manage state and logic effectively.
 - Each class has a clear responsibility, enhancing code readability and reusability.
 - Object-oriented design ensures that changes can be made independently in each component.
 For instance, adding new product attributes would only require updating the Product class without affecting other parts of the system.